 Peter joins in on the same basic theme and says at the end of 2 Peter 3:18, he says, "Go in grace and in the knowledge of our Lord and Savior, Jesus Christ."
 This whole matter of pressing toward the mark, growing, excelling is at the very heart of all pastoral exhortation.
 So I'm really here this morning just to pass this on to you.
 It's not new ground.
 It's not new truth to you, it's just an encouragement.

 But before we get into the specifics, just a thought.
 I've been reading a number of books.
 I read five or six books while I was gone and that's always refreshing to me.
 I finished reading the last book as people started getting up and leaving the plane and we landed in Los Angeles.
-I read it right until we hit the gate and just got to the end of it as we arrived.
+I read it right until we hit the gate and it just got to the end of it as we arrived.
 The title of the book was Jonathan Edwards, a new biography by Iain Murray, a biography of Jonathan Edwards the great preacher of the Great Awakening.
-Born in 1703 in New England and died in his fifties, a life of effective impactful ministry of preaching and writing, pastoring the same church for 23 years in North Hampton.
-A remarkable man, anointed by God.
-And I was really searching for something in reading this biography, I was searching for the key to his powerful life.
+Born in 1703 in New England, died in his 50s, a life of effective, impactful ministry of preaching and writing, pastoring the same church for 23 years in Northampton; a remarkable man, anointed by God.
+And I was really searching for something in reading this biography.
+I was searching for the key to his powerful life.
 What made him so powerful?
-Powerful, powerful preacher, powerful writer, powerful thinker, Godly, virtuous, tender pastor, why did God chose him along with his compatriot George Whitefield to be the instruments of the Great Awakening in 1739 and 1740 in America?
+Powerful, powerful preacher, powerful writer, powerful thinker, godly, virtuous, tender pastor, why did God chose him along with his compatriot George Whitefield to be the instruments of the Great Awakening in 1739-1740 in America?
 Why?
 What was it in that man that made him progress so far?
 What was it that made him excel still more?
 What was it that lifted him head and shoulders above his people, his peers?
 What was the key to his powerful life and ministry?